cdl-geneseo/ai-statement/docs/index.md

 ## Establishing clear expectations

-In the classroom, this conversation should include **clear guidelines from the instructor about whether, how, and where using GenAI to complete assignments is acceptable**.
-The conversation should complement a **clear statement of these guidelines in the course syllabus**.
+In classroom conversation about GenAI, faculty should establish **clear expectations as to whether, how, and where using GenAI to complete assignments is acceptable**.
+Faculty should also provide a **clear statement of these expectations on the course syllabus**.
 A good statement will **distinguish** between free-standing AI tools and those built into word-processors and other software, such as tools for checking grammar and spelling, suggesting word choices, or improving clarity.
 In establishing ground rules for the classroom, it's important to recognize how pervasive and sometimes inescapable this latter category of tools has become. **Prohibiting the use of GenAI completely and absolutely will likely raise more questions than it answers** for students about acceptable use, and is in any case **unrealistic** given that detecting the use of many built-in tools is difficult if not impossible.

 ## Engaging responsibly, critically, and competently